rbisdorff/Digraph3/docSphinx/tutorial.rst

     >>> print("Fitness of Slater's ranking: %.3f" % corr['correlation'])
     Fitness of Slater's ranking: 0.844

-We notice here that the crisp Copeland ranking (0.857) above seams to be slightly better fitting then Slater's one (0.844).
-Kemeny's as well as Slater's ranking rule are computationally hard problems and ranking results are only available for tiny outranking digraphs.
+We notice here that the crisp Copeland ranking (0.857) above seams to be slightly better fitting then Slater's (0.844).
+Kemeny's as well as Slater's ranking rules are computationally difficult problems and effective ranking results are only computable for tiny outranking digraphs (< 20 objects).
 More heuristic ranking rules, like the Copeland ones, are needed.

 Kohler's ranking-by-choosing rule
 .................................